2103526/CS220-AU-portfolio/README.md

 - filled out to do list
 - started looking at essay
 - created a carrd, helped with learning markdown
+- Completed draft of di-reflection essay

 <br>

 ## TODO
-### week 3
+### week 5
 #### index.md
-- fill list
-- complete di reflection
-- add to my notes
+- add more to log from written notes
+- Edit di-reflection essay and cite
+- Add the V+R graphs
+- Edit Github site

 <br>